michaeljclark/rv8/doc/src/elf.md

 _work in progress_

-The following table provides information of the RISC-V ELF relocations.
+The following table provides information of the RISC-V ELF relocations:

 |ELF Reloc Type       |Description                 |Assembler Notation |Details|
 |:--------------------|:---------------------------|:------------------|:----------------------------------------------------|